Sesquii/Task_aversion_system/task_aversion_app/docs/formula_analysis/grit_score_conclusions.md

 - Needs a dedicated design pass before coding.

 ## Implementation Notes (for future work)
-- Design the hybrid sqrt→log curve to hit the anchors; it can be approximate rather than exact.
+- Implemented hybrid growth and decay as above.
-- Add familiarity decay after 100× (taper or downweight multiplier; possibly separate component).
+- Time bonus now depends on difficulty, has diminishing returns and cap, and fades with repetition.
-- Rework time bonus to depend on completion count + difficulty; apply diminishing returns and a cap.
+- Passion factor added: grit = persistence_score × passion_factor (relief vs emotional load, modest range 0.5–1.5, slightly damped if not fully completed).
 - Add the overrun pop-up flow and the survey-correlation rule(s) once UI patterns are chosen (multiple choice + optional free text).